simble26/cvp-sample-code/CustomerVirtualAssistant/15.0 ES 202511 VAV/VAV_AI_Agent_Integration_Scripted/README.md

         var fixJSON1 = inputJSON.replace(/\\:/g,':');
         var fixJSON2 = fixJSON1.replace(/\\,/g,',');

- # * NOTE: For Scripted, Custom Event Name is Mandatory to be defined and same need to be passed while invoking the Virtual Agent Voice Call Flow
+* NOTE: For Scripted, Custom Event Name is Mandatory to be defined and same need to be passed while invoking the Virtual Agent Voice Call Flow.

 ## Application Enhancements